nmendes/krpano-textmate-bundle/README.md

 ##Instructions

-Rename zip file with .bundle extension and double click it to install
+Unzip and rename folder to krpanonox.tmbundle and double click it to install